 5) Terms of delivery and delivery

-5.1 The delivery of goods is made by mail to the delivery address specified by the customer, unless otherwise agreed.
-When processing the transaction, the delivery address specified in the order processing of the seller is decisive.
+5.1 If the seller offers to ship the goods, the delivery will be made within the delivery area specified by the seller to the delivery address specified by the customer, unless otherwise agreed.
+When processing the transaction, the delivery address specified in the seller's order processing is decisive.

 5.2 If the delivery of the goods fails for reasons for which the customer is responsible, the customer shall bear the reasonable costs incurred by the seller.
 This does not apply with regard to the shipping costs if the customer effectively exercises his right of withdrawal.
 For the return costs, if the customer exercises his right of cancellation effectively, the provisions made in the seller's cancellation policy apply.

 5.3 If the customer acts as an entrepreneur, the risk of accidental loss and accidental deterioration of the goods sold passes to the customer as soon as the seller has delivered the item to the forwarding agent, carrier or other person or institution responsible for carrying out the shipment.
 If the customer acts as a consumer, the risk of accidental loss and accidental deterioration of the goods sold only passes when the goods are handed over to the customer or a person authorized to receive them.
 Deviating from this, the risk of accidental loss and accidental deterioration of the goods sold also passes to the customer for consumers as soon as the seller has delivered the item to the freight forwarder, the carrier or the person or institution otherwise responsible for carrying out the shipment, if the Customer has commissioned the forwarding agent, carrier or other person or institution responsible for carrying out the shipment and the seller has not previously named this person or institution to the customer.